Tommaso Berni: Inter Milan

-On 2 July 2014, Berni returned to Inter Milan on a one-year contract,and played 30 games. as one of the four homegrown players of Inter in 2014–15 UEFA Europa League.
-However, he was not eligible as a youth product of Inter, as he only spent less than 3 years in the youth system of Inter.
+On 2 July 2014, Berni returned to Inter Milan on a one-year contract as one of the four homegrown players of Inter in 2014–15 UEFA Europa League.
+However, he was not eligible as a youth product of Inter, as he only spent less than three years in the youth system of Inter.

-On 3 June 2015, Tommaso agreed to extend his contract by 12 months.
+On 3 June 2015, Tommaso agreed to extend his contract by twelve months.
 He was offered a one-year contract again on 1 July 2016, as one of the four homegrown players in 2016–17 UEFA Europa League.
 However, he was not registered in Serie A, as the regulation allowed to replace one keeper with another on the list, in case of emergency.
 Due to not on the list since September, Berni still received call-up from the coach for Serie A matches, but never appeared on the bench.
 Juan Pablo Carrizo was the second keeper instead in domestic match since September.
-After 5 days as free agent, on 5 July 2017, Berni signed a new one-year contract again.
+After five days as free agent, on 5 July 2017, Berni signed a new one-year contract again.
 With his contract set to expire on 30 June, Berni would again sign a one-year contract extension to keep him at Inter until 30 June 2019.
-He signed another 1-year contract on 28 June 2019.
-He also got 2 red cards despite 0 appearances in 6 years.
+He signed another one-year contract on 28 June 2019.
+He also got two red cards despite zero appearances in six years.

 He was released by Inter at the end of 2019–20 season and formally retired a week after.

 International career

-Berni has been capped by the Italian youth teams, from as young as the U16's to the U21 side and finished runners-up with the Italian U20 team at the Toulon Tournament in 2002 and 2003.
+Berni has been capped by the Italian youth teams, from as young as the U16s to the U21 side, and finished runners-up with the Italian U20 team at the Toulon Tournament in 2002 and 2003.
 He received two caps for the Italy U17 side (called U16 team until 2001) at the 2000 UEFA European Under-16 Football Championship qualification and Italy U19 side at the 2002 UEFA European Under-19 Football Championship that reached the third qualifying round.
 He made one appearance in the 2006 UEFA European Under-21 Football Championship qualification.